Chair in English

 - Further Info

 In the past Alison Lumsden has been a member of the judging panel for the Saltire Society Scottish Book of the Year Award and has chaired the Saltire Society Research Book of the Year judging committee.
 She has also served on the council of the Association for Scottish Literary Studies.
 She was also chair for the Universities Committee for Scottish Literature.
-She is currently President of the Association for Scottish Literary Studies.
-She is also the Honorary Librarian of Walter Scott's library at Abbotsford.
+From 2015 - 19 she was President of the Association for Scottish Literary Studies.
+She is also the Honorary Librarian of Walter Scott's library at Abbotsford and a Trustee of the Abbotsford Trust.
 She is on the advisory boards of the Oxford Edition of the Works of Robert Burns and of the New Edinburgh Edition of the Works of Robert Louis Stevenson.
 She is on the Steering Group of the Walter Scott Minstrelsy Project, which is run jointly between the School of Scottish Studies in Edinburgh and the University of Mainz.
 She is also on the Editorial Board of Studies in Scottish Literature.

 Arts Lead, Aberdeen-Curtin Alliance